1. 1880

 World War I

-Help for households affected by war, support for the injured and fatalities of war — widows and children.
+First World War, help for households affected by war.
+Support for the injured and fatalities of war – widows and children.

 9. 1939–1945